Michigan beats Texas Tech 5-3 in its 1st CWS game since 1984

 BATTER INTERFERENCE

 Michigan’s Jordan Brewer was called out for batter’s interference when Franklin attempted to steal second base in the seventh.
 Brewer swung at an inside fastball that handcuffed him and caused him to fall down as catcher Braxton Fulford threw to second.
 It didn’t appear Brewer landed outside the batter’s box.
-But when Michigan coach Erik Bakich came out to discuss the call, plate umpire Perry Costello told him Brewer accidentally made contact with Fulford’s leg.
+But when Bakich came out to discuss the call, plate umpire Perry Costello told him Brewer accidentally made contact with Fulford’s leg.

 “If you wouldn’t have called that, they wouldn’t have said a word,” Bakich was picked up saying on an ESPN microphone.